 Braces are special dental appliances that are used to move teeth about.
 They can be used to close gaps where teeth are missing, or to make the spaces the right size for false teeth.
-Whether it is possible to use this treatment will depend on a few factors:

 The dental team will be able to talk to you about whether braces can help with your treatment.
 They will be able to talk to you about whether it is possible to close the gaps between your teeth or if it is better to make spaces for false teeth.

 It can sometimes be difficult to move teeth when other teeth are missing.
 This is because the brace does not have as many teeth to hold on to.
 It is important to ask the dental team how difficult it will be to move your teeth, whether they will need to use any extra appliances to help the brace treatment, and how long the treatment is likely to take.

 If only a few teeth are missing it might be possible to use braces to close the gaps.
 In other cases, your dental team might want to widen a gap, to make space for a false tooth/teeth.

 Research showsThis information comes from research where braces have been used to close gaps where teeth are missing.
 The research is mostly with people who are only missing one or two teeth.
 The research is supported by clinical experience of dentists. that using braces to close gaps works well.
 The teeth normally look good at the end of the treatment, and bite together well; if teeth do not match very well, because they are not the right shape or colour, the dental team might be able to improve the look of the teeth.
 Usually teeth are healthy at the end of the braces process, and continue to be in the future.

 There is not very much research aboutMost of the information comes from clinical experience of dentists.
 There is some research that suggests the teeth may move back after braces; this is supported by dentists' clinical experience. using braces to make spaces for false teeth, but dentists’ clinical experience shows that using braces to move teeth around works well.